Updated March 3, 2021

 Have employees apply their expertise to weigh in on a trending topic.
-As an example, when Pokemon Go burst onto the scene a couple years ago, we had our Digital Strategist get to work explaining the underlying tech in laymen’s terms to demonstrate its implications for the marketing world.
+As an example, when Pokemon Go burst onto the scene back in 2016, we had our Digital Strategist get to work explaining the underlying tech in laymen’s terms to demonstrate its implications for the marketing world.
 The Corridor Business Journal ran this as a guest column. de Novians regularly provide content for this publication and others, building our reputation as experts in our field.

-Show off your staff on social media, making sure to match the tone of the channel you’re working on.
+Show off your staff on social media.
+Posts can show you and your team working together, having fun or volunteering in your community.
+Make sure to match the tone of the channel you’re working on.
 For instance, if you’re reposting a blog on LinkedIn, keep it professional.
 If you’re Snapchatting from a networking event, capture a playful or funny moment.
 This can be helpful in your recruiting efforts and showcases how your company values staff and the talents they bring.